siamscsdsu/siamscsdsu.github.io/_posts/2026-2-9-february-journal-club.md

 image: assets/images/posts/2026-02-11.png
 ---

-Please join SIAM Student Chapter, SDSU for our October Journal Club!
+Please join SIAM Student Chapter, SDSU for our February Journal Club!
 We will be discussing an interesting perspective paper from _SIAM News_ on Real-time Bayesian Inference With Full Physics Models: A Digital Twin for Tsunami Early Warning.
 Come for the discussion, to chat to fellow students, and for the free pizza - first come, first serve!

 - __Date__:   February 11, 2026
 - __Time__:   12-1 p.m.